-ASPREE participants in Australia and the US will be invited to participate in a longitudinal, observational follow-up ASPREE-XT (eXTension) study to determine:
+ASPREE participants in Australia and the US have been invited to participate in a longitudinal, observational follow-up ASPREE-XT (eXTension) study to determine:

 1. Long term effects of daily aspirin treatment on the incidence of cancer, metastases and cancer-associated mortality.

 2. Long term effects of daily aspirin treatment on the ASPREE secondary outcomes including cognitive decline and frailty.